 After several successful sessions of short duration hearing aid use, the aids can be left on for increasingly longer periods of time.
 This is a guide only as parents need to use their own judgement and do what they feel is best for their child.

 The ultimate goal for children with a significant hearing loss is that the aids be worn for all of the child’s waking hours.
 The time taken o achieve this goal can vary enormously, however you need to be comfortable about how this process is managed.
 It is important to keep calm – but be persistent.
 Children are very quick to realise if you are wavering!

 By using this gradual approach, full-time aid use can be achieved reasonably easily and the process can be both rewarding and successful.
 Good luck!

-Information provided by Australian Hearing.
+Information provided by Hearing Australia.
 Reproduced with permission.